 Good to Know: Pesto alla Trapanese doesn’t oxidize as quickly as regular basil pesto.
 The acidity from the tomatoes naturally preserves the color, while the tomatoes themselves buffer the basil from the heat of the blender blade.

-Easy Pesto alla Trapanese (Sicilian Pesto)
+Pesto alla Trapanese with Fresh Tomatoes

 - Prep Time: 2 minutes